Rebraws/Rebraws.github.io/_posts/2022-02-26-CppDetectMemberVariables.md

 ```

 Now we can unpack the meta-object sequence with unpack_sequence,
-te first argument of unpack_sequence needs to be the template class, and the
+the first argument of unpack_sequence needs to be the template class, and the
 second argument is the meta-object sequence type

 So the code will look like this: